Do not be greedy, Think Twice: Sampling and Selection for Document-level Information Extraction: Results

-\paragraph{Is the supervised selector effective?} Motivated by the intuition that classification is easier than generation, we analyze the effect of training a selector using the data obtained during the iterative rejection-sampling process.
-Table~\ref{tab:supervised_english} reports the results of the supervised selection strategy, the unsupervised approaches, and the oracle (the maximum attainable score with a perfect selector).
-The supervised selector consistently outperforms the unsupervised approaches, with particularly large gains for the Llama R1 model, and establishes a new state of the art for the task.
-But when compared to the oracle, there still is a large margin for improvement.
+\paragraph{Is the supervised selector effective?} Motivated by the intuition that classification is inherently easier than generation, we investigate the impact of training a selector on the data collected during the iterative rejection-sampling process.
+Table~\ref{tab:supervised_english} compares the supervised selector against the unsupervised approaches and the oracle upper bound (i.e., the maximum achievable score under perfect selection).
+The supervised selector consistently surpasses all unsupervised methods across both Llama and Qwen variants, with especially pronounced gains for the Llama R1 model.
+Incorporating the supervised selector yields further improvements for both models and establishes a new state-of-the-art for the task.
+Nevertheless, a substantial gap to the oracle remains.
+Although matching the oracle is likely unattainable in practice, the remaining margin suggests considerable room for improving upon our relatively simple supervised selector.